Skip to content

 Basic Event Handling

-Use the @ prefix followed by the event name to listen for DOM events:
+Use the @ prefix followed by the event name.
+The expression is called when the event fires:

 html